About Us : Privacy Statement – Workers

 - We need to do so to fulfil an obligation under our contract with you;

 - We need to do so in emergencies to protect your vital interests;

-- We have a legitimate interest to do so and taking into consideration your rights;
+- We have a legitimate interest to do so, and have taken your rights into consideration;

 - We have your free and informed consent to do so.